 What happened in 2012?

-- What does your higher learning cost after September 2012?
+- What does your higher learning cost after the changes made in September 2012?

 - Does it depend on where and how you learn?